meeraj030-ops/doc-genie/README.md

 ---

-## ▶️ Running the Application

-Run the following command:
+# ▶️ Run the Project

 ```bash
 python doc_genie.py
 ```

-Then open the browser link shown in the terminal:
+Then open in browser:

 ```
 http://127.0.0.1:7860